 Is cellulose insulation safe for my home?

-Yes, cellulose insulation is a safe and eco-friendly insulation material that is treated with fire retardants to prevent fires.
+Indeed, cellulose insulation is a safe and eco-friendly insulation material that undergoes treatment with fire retardants to enhance fire prevention.

 Can cellulose insulation be installed over existing insulation?

-Yes, cellulose insulation can be installed over existing insulation.
+Certainly, cellulose insulation can be installed directly over existing insulation.
 However, it’s best to consult with a professional insulation contractor to determine the best installation method for your specific needs.

 How long does cellulose insulation last?

 Cellulose insulation can last up to 25 years with proper installation and maintenance.

 What R-value is 12 inches of cellulose?

 12 inches of cellulose insulation typically has an R-value of around R-38 to R-42, depending on the density of the material.

 How many inches of cellulose insulation is R30?